- Whitelist *.seesaw.me. In other words, whitelist all domains that end with seesaw.me.

 - Whitelist localhost

 - Make sure port 443 (SSL) is open.
-If you can log in as a teacher and add a new post, this is working.
+If you can sign in as a teacher, tap the green Add button, then upload a post to a student journal, this is working.

 - Turn off scanning for traffic to *.seesaw.me.
 For security, Seesaw exclusively uses SSL / HTTPS.
 Some network filters that "inspect" traffic don't like secure connections, so you may have to turn off scanning for traffic to *.seesaw.me.